MicrosoftDocs/azure-dev-docs/articles/intro/includes/azure-ai-for-developers-python.md

 ## Azure AI Reference Templates

 Azure AI Reference Templates are our strategic investment to provide you with well-maintained, easy to deploy reference implementations.
 These ensure a production-ready starting point for your intelligent applications, distinguishing them from typical samples/guidance you might encounter on the web that often go stale as the underlying products evolve.
+We include both complete E2E solutions around your top scenarios, as well as building blocks targeted at specific use cases.

 ### Azure AI E2E Solutions